dasch-swiss/dsp-api/docs/05-internals/design/principles/feature-toggles.md

 should have expiration dates except for long-lived ops toggles like `fast-baz` above.

 `KnoraSettingsFeatureFactoryConfig` reads this base configuration on startup.
-If a feature toggle has an expiration date in the past, the application will not start.
+If a feature toggle has an expiration date in the past, a warning is logged on startup.

 ### Per-Request Configuration